lorenzmiranda05/EspWebServer/README.md

 * [x] Use WiFi credentials from File System
 * [x] Update embedded program using ArduinoOTA.h
 * [x] Print to serial and telnet streams
+* [x] Control the output of GPIO 0 via a website hosted with ESP8266WebServer.h